The current state of the breed.

 What the science says.

-A 2021 article by Bannasch, et al. compared health data with associated breed COIs and found COI to be significantly correlated with morbidity, with lower COI breeds enjoying overall better health and longevity than their higher COI counterparts.
+A 2021 article by Bannasch, et al. compared health data with associated breed COIs and found COI to be significantly correlated with morbidity, with lower COI breeds enjoying overall better health and longevity than higher COI breeds.
 The article also highlights that inbreeding is not necessary for consistent breed type, as demonstrated by many low COI breeds.

 The correlation of inbreeding and health outcomes seems especially salient where canine cancer is concerned.
 Pet health insurer, Nationwide, analyzed their claims database and found that Goldendoodles are 75% less likely to submit a cancer claim than either parent breed, and Labradoodles are 62% less likely.
 Overall, purebred dogs were twice as likely to submit a cancer claim than mixed breed dogs.